-Vates Collards – Tall, slivery green plants are slow to bolt, but prefer cool weather.
+Vates Collards – Tall, silvery-green plants are slow to bolt but prefer cool weather.
 75 days to maturity.
 May be harvested as baby greens.

 Morris Heading Collards – Also known as Cabbage Collards.
-Dark green plant that forms a loose head.
+A dark green plant that forms a loose-head.
 Slow to bolt, with tender leaves.
 Matures in 70 days.

 Corn Salad (Mache)